 You don’t have to swim upstream to add an underwater effect to your next design.
 In this short tutorial, see how Adobe Senior Art Director Lidia Lukianova creates a displacement map in Adobe Photoshop to blend vector text for vivid results.

-  Lidia Lukianova is an artist and designer in the Adobe Studio specializing in iPad illustration.
+Lidia Lukianova is an artist and designer in the Adobe Studio specialising in iPad illustration.
 Her illustrations run the gamut from lettering to animation.

 Start by creating a displacement map of the bubbles by applying a Hue/Saturation adjustment layer.
 Lukianova desaturated her image and applied a Gaussian Blur before saving the file as a new Photoshop document.

 Back in the original water image, Lukianova typed the word DREAM and converted the text layer to a Smart Object.

 Step 3: Start the effect